cornelius/awesome-open-source/README.md

 * [CII Best Practices Badge Program](https://bestpractices.coreinfrastructure.org) - The Linux Foundation's Core Infrastructure Initiative's self-certification program for demonstrating adherence to best open source practices
 * [How you know your Free of Open Source Software Project is doomed to FAIL](https://spot.livejournal.com/308370.html) - Tom Callaway's famous post about what not to do when running an open source project
+* [What does a sustainable open source project look like?](https://medium.com/libraries-io/what-does-a-sustainable-open-source-project-look-like-bf9b8cf824f8) - Criteria of what makes an open source project sustainable

 ## Development best practices